 Exhibitions include the Museum of Arts & Design, Van Gijn Museum, Kunstraum Kreuzberg, Academy of Arts & Design at Tsinghua University in Beijing, Racine Museum, Wignall Museum, Katonah Museum, Frost Art Museum, Fort Collins MOCA, Telfair Museum, Fort Lauderdale Museum, the Museo Medici, San Jose Museum of Quilts & Textiles, as well as Lyons Wier Ortt & 31Grand Gallery in NY, Chelsea Galleria and Hardcore Art Contemporary Space in Miami, and Packer/Schopf in Chicago.

 Kate is on the Fulbright Specialist Roster through 2021.
 She has received the MD Council For The Arts Grant (in 2015 & 2017), The NC Arts Council Grant, The South Florida Cultural Consortium Fellowship, The Florida Visual Arts Fellowship, a Millay Colony Residency, a Hambidge Center Fellowship, the Southeastern College Art Conference's 2016 award for Outstanding Artistic Achievement, and was a 2013 Trawick Prize Finalist.
 After working as an Associate Professor and BFA Director at Florida International University for ten years, she now works in her studio and teaches part time, while giving workshops and lectures at various universities.
-She is currently at work on a book, a step-by-step guide to finding visual voice.
+She is a frequent contributor to Hyperallergic and is currently at work on a book, a step-by-step guide to finding visual voice.

 “I often experience news stories of inhumanity as a literal blow to my body, and carry the negative energy around with me until I process a way to remove it from my person through transformative creation.
 My work functions as a meditation, a healing prayer, a potent incantation to embed the finished object with as much power as possible, to rival the impact of that original negative impetus for making it.
 I am aiming for a beautiful, exquisitely-crafted gut punch.